-Since the devastating news of The Wellness Kitchen’s closure, Naida has decided to create Wild Dandelion Meal Prep Company.
+Since the devastating news of The Wellness Kitchen’s closure, Naida decided to create Wild Dandelion Meal Prep Company.
+Then later on, transitioned the business to a personal chef service.
 Through her business, Naida wants to make healthy food options more accessible to the community; people shouldn’t have to feel discouraged by their dietary restrictions or health choices.
 And lastly, it is possible to have nutritious food and have it be flavorful and delicious!

 Why Wild Dandelion?

 Growing up in Cambria, Naida and her family would often spend their Sunday’s walking together on the beach, combing the shore and collecting mussels, hiking in the forest near their house foraging for mushrooms, or even collecting edible plants in their yard.
 The first time Naida ever saw a dandelion (that she can remember, at least) she pointed to it, that kind of plain looking yellow flower, and asked her mom if it was something they could eat.
 In her thick French accent her mom responded, “Of course!”
 And so Naida proudly added the leaves of the dandelion into the basket her mom was carrying, along with all the rest of what they had collected that day.